[7 Minute Read]

 What size do you want the display to be?

-If you are looking for something 110" or larger, direct view LED displays are a good option.
+Direct view LED displays are a good option if you want something 110" or larger.
 If you need to do a feature wall with an unconventional shape, size, or aspect ratio, then direct view LED displays can accommodate those demands.

 What’s a baseline budget for your project?

-As the technology improves and demand increases, direct view LEDs continue to decrease in price.
+As the technology improves and demand increases, direct view LEDs continue to decrease in price, and the total cost becomes more affordable.
 However, they still aren't the "cheap" option.
 Right now, they can be used in smaller spaces like conference rooms.
 Still, price vs. value can make the traditional flat panel displays a more cost-effective display option.
 This is why the application is so important to consider.

-Direct view LED video walls are an exciting technology that's leading the industry in user experience.
-They make great centerpieces in high traffic areas, have fantastic brightness and contrast, and can get as big as the checkbook will allow.
-Look for them as they move into smaller spaces and even the home in the future.
+Direct view LED video walls are an exciting technology leading the industry in user experience.
+They make great centerpieces in high-traffic areas, have fantastic brightness and contrast, and can get as big as the checkbook will allow.

 Interested in pricing out your next video wall projects?
 Get a rough estimate with our Technology Project Budget Calculator.